 At an announced 5200 feet, the track length would be quite long, but it would not vie for a spot on the list of the 10 longest roller coasters in the world.
 Currently, Gao in Japan occupies the tenth spot at 5692 feet, and Steel Dragon, also in Japan, is the reigning champ at a whopping 8133 feet.

-Kitchen, who is also the ride's designer, is describing it as the world's "tallest inversion" on a coaster -- in the sense that it will take place well over 500 feet in the air.
-The ride will include a total of 7 inversions.
-Kitchen also says that the coaster will include 2 greater than vertical drops, which will make it the only coaster in the world to claim that distinction.
-One of them will be 123 degrees, making it one of -- and possibly the -- steepest coaster drop in the world.
+Kitchen, who is also the ride's designer, is describing it as the world's "tallest inversion" on a coaster—in the sense that it would take place well over 500 feet in the air.
+The ride would include a total of 7 inversions.
+Kitchen also says that the coaster would include two drops that would exceed 90 degrees, which would make it the only coaster in the world to claim that distinction.
+One of them would be 123 degrees, making it one of —and possibly the—steepest coaster drop in the world.

-The ride doesn't appear to include any hills on its journey; it only races down the tower.
+Plans for the ride don't appear to include any hills on its journey; it would only race down the tower.
 That would preclude it from offering any airtime, that wonderful out-of-the-seat, negative-G, floating sensation that coaster fans adore.
 However, with its wild height, pent-up energy, and extremely tight turns, Skyscraper would seem to have the potential to deliver some punishing positive G-forces.

 At moderately low levels and short durations, positive G-forces can be an enjoyable part of a coaster experience, but when rides push the limits, they can be uncomfortable and even painful.
-It will be interesting to see how designers accommodate the G-forces, given the extreme specifications of the 570-foot ride.
+It would be interesting to see how designers accommodate the G-forces, given the extreme specifications of the 570-foot ride.

-The entire ride will last over four minutes.
-The trains will run off the bottom of the tower at over 60 mph and race to the edge of the property near International Drive.
-Passengers will experience one final barrel roll before returning indoors to the loading station.
+The entire ride would last over four minutes.
+The trains would run off the bottom of the tower at over 60 mph and race to the edge of the property near International Drive.
+Passengers would experience one final barrel roll before returning indoors to the loading station.
 In addition to the coaster, Orlando's Skyplex ride, entertainment, dining, and shopping district would host two additional wacky and way-tall thrill rides—one of which will be taller than the Skyscraper coaster.